 You can take one of the two routes to the Barrenjoey Lighthouse from the Governor Phillip Car Park.

 - Grade: Easy.

 - Type of walk: Return.

 - Distance: 2 kilometres.

 - Time taken: 2 hours.

 - Grade: Moderate to Hard (Steep stairs).

-Absolutely yes!
-This is one hike that I say is safe for solo hikers.
-However, I would suggest hiking with a buddy especially at nights as the path does get very dark.
+Absolutely!
+The Barrenjoey Lighthouse hike is the hike that I confidently recommend for solo hikers.
+However, I would advise hiking with a buddy, especially at night, as the path can become quite dark.

 I adore the Barrenjoey Lighthouse Hike.
 It’s beautiful, with the lighthouse offering spectacular views.
 The trail itself is stunning.
 Therefore, I highly recommend experiencing this hike at least once, if not multiple times, while visiting Sydney.